NecRaul/git-neko/README.md

 ### The git-neko way

-* Dynamic API Routing: Automatically identifies the correct GitHub endpoint.
+- Dynamic API Routing: Automatically identifies the correct GitHub endpoint.
 It uses `/users/{username}/repos` for public browsing or the authenticated `/user/repos` for private access, ensuring you get the full list of repos you have permission to view.
-* State-Aware Syncing: Instead of a simple download, it checks your local file system.
+- State-Aware Syncing: Instead of a simple download, it checks your local file system.
 If a repo already exists, it intelligently switches to an "update" mode (using `git pull` or overwriting via `requests`) to keep your local mirror current.
-* Hybrid Engine Support:
+- Hybrid Engine Support:
-  * Lightweight Mode: Uses `requests` to pull repo snapshots quickly without needing `git` installed or **SSH keys** configured.
+  - Lightweight Mode: Uses `requests` to pull repo snapshots quickly without needing `git` installed or **SSH keys** configured.
-  * Developer Mode (`-g`): Interfaces directly with your local `git` binary to handle **full history**, **branch tracking**, and **submodule recursion**.
+  - Developer Mode (`--git`): Interfaces directly with your local `git` binary to handle **full history**, **branch tracking**, and **submodule recursion**.
+- Repository Filtering: Supports fine-grained control over which repositories are synced, filtering by access level, visibility, fork status, archive status, and template status.
-* Subprocess Management: Uses `Python`'s `subprocess` and `os` modules to provide a robust bridge between the `GitHub API` and your local shell, handling directory navigation and command execution automatically.`
+- Subprocess Management: Uses Python's `subprocess` module to provide a robust bridge between the GitHub API and your local shell, handling directory navigation and command execution automatically.